-Under these Regulations students may complain about matters which they have been materially affected by as a student relating to:

-- 3.1 Facilities and services provided by the University.

-- 3.2 Academic programmes.

-- 3.3 Conduct of University staff.
+- 3.1 Under these Regulations students may complain about matters which they have been materially affected by as a student relating to: - a) Facilities and services provided by the University. - b) Academic programmes. - c) Conduct of University staff.

 4. What kind of complaints are not covered by these Regulations?